cdc998/project1-Blackjack/README.md

 ## Future Features :lantern:
 - I would definitely love to incorproate splitting as a decision that users can choose.
 The logic behind it was definitely achievable, but to incorporate visual elements on top of that was too challenging for this time. :flower_playing_cards:	:flower_playing_cards:
 - There are also insurance that players can take when dealer's first card is an Ace, would be a fun challenge to add the logic of that into my code as well. :money_with_wings:
-- Allowing users to switch between different variations of blackjack is also exciting to think about. :mag_right:
+- Allowing users to switch between different variations of blackjack, or adding side bets such as Perfect Pairs is also exciting to think about. :mag_right: